Hanover, Ontario: Local schools

+There is also the Montessori Children's House of Hanover, a Montessori preschool, and Saugeen Academy (G7-12), a Waldorf high school.

 Economy

 There are many factories and farms, which are the two major employers of the residents.
 The annual Hanover Homecoming also provides a yearly boost to the local economy.

 West Bros.
 Furniture Manufacturing

 West Bros.
-Furniture is now Hanover's only furniture manufacturer, supplying bedroom, dining room, occasional & accent furniture throughout North America, and to External Affairs Canada to furnish the Canadian Embassy residences worldwide.
+Furniture is now Hanover's only furniture manufacturer, supplying bedroom, dining room, occasional and accent furniture throughout North America, and to Global Affairs Canada to furnish Canadian Embassy residences worldwide.
 Beginning in 1992 the West Brothers, a family of Ontario furniture manufacturers created a new company located in Hanover.

 Dickies Canada Co.

 Dickies Canada Co., formerly Buckeye Industries, originated in 1920 as Peerless Textiles of Toronto.
-The Company expanded its manufacturing base in 1956 by purchasing the existing factory in Hanover.
+The company expanded its manufacturing base in 1956 by purchasing the existing factory in Hanover.
 Dickies Canada produces clothing for the work wear industry with traditional matched sets of work shirts and work pants.
 In addition, the production lines now include jeans and casual wear.
 Dickies Canada Co. also merchandises a complete outerwear line.
 Brand names include – Dickies, Kodiak and Terra.
 A factory outlet has been opened in Hanover.
-The Distribution Centre/Head Office is located in Toronto.
+The distribution centre / head office is located in Toronto.
 Dickies Canada is a wholly owned subsidiary of Williamson Dickie Manufacturing Co. of Fort Worth, Texas.
 Dickies Canada employs 140 local people.
 In December 2009, Dickies announced that it was closing their manufacturing subsidiary in Hanover, but continuing sales from the Hanover outlet.